eklitzke/bitcoin/doc/developer-notes.md

 will fail with a linker error when testing the sanitizer flags.

 The test suite should pass cleanly with the `thread` and `undefined` sanitizers, but there are a number of known problems when using the `address` sanitizer.
-In particular, the address sanitizer is known to fail in [Bitcoin's SSE4 SHA256 implementation](/src/crypto/sha256_sse4.cpp) which makes it largely unusable unless you compile with `--disable-asm`.
-We would like to fix these issues, so please send pull requests if you can fix any errors found by the address sanitizer (or any other sanitizer).
+The address sanitizer is known to fail in [sha256_sse4::Transform](/src/crypto/sha256_sse4.cpp) which makes it unusable unless you compile with `--disable-asm`.
+We would like to fix sanitizer issues, so please send pull requests if you can fix any errors found by the address sanitizer (or any other sanitizer).

 Not all sanitizer options can be enabled at the same time, e.g. trying to build